 Your inbox has an email from your bank.
 You open it to find an urgent request to verify your account by re-submitting some account information.
 Don’t do it!
-It’s almost certainly a phishing scam.
+It’s almost certainly an email phishing scam.

 Phishing scams often play out like this: